-- Groundwater Flow Modeling Numerical modeling of groundwater flow based on expanded groundwater elevation data gained from the ongoing El and additional hydrogeologic characterization efforts might be used to further refine the understanding of groundwater flow direction and velocity. - Groundwater Fate and Transport Modeling The refined groundwater flow model might be linked to a fate and transport model to further evaluate the estimated time for natural attenuation mechanisms to reduce the cobalt and molybdenum concentrations to below GWPS.
+- A geochemical investigation might be conducted to evaluate groundwater, pore water and aquifer solids proximal to the Stilling Pond (including Retention Pond). - Groundwater Flow Modeling Numerical modeling of groundwater flow based on expanded groundwater elevation data gained from the ongoing EI and additional hydrogeologic characterization efforts might be used to further refine the understanding of groundwater flow direction and velocity. - Groundwater Fate and Transport Modeling The refined groundwater flow model might be linked to a fate and transport model to further evaluate the estimated time for natural attenuation mechanisms to reduce the arsenic concentrations to below GWPS.